AKSShan10/SOLID-Principle/README.md

 Reduces Coupling – Modifying one responsibility does not affect another.

 Supports Reusability – A well-defined class can be reused in different contexts.

+**Open Closed Principle:**
+The Open/Closed Principle (OCP) is the second principle in SOLID and states that:

+Software entities (classes, modules, functions) should be open for extension but closed for modification.

+What does it mean?
+Open for extension → You should be able to add new functionality without modifying existing code.

+Closed for modification → Once a class is written and tested, you shouldn’t have to modify it for new features.

+Why is OCP Important?
+Avoids breaking existing code – Since modifications are not made to existing classes, there is less risk of introducing bugs.

+Supports scalability – New features can be added without changing existing implementations.

+Encourages maintainability – Easier to update and manage large systems.